ninnghazad/dronetest/README.md

 A GUI opens up.
 Type 'id' and click 'EXE', don't press enter, it closes the dialog (yeah ...).
 Click 'DRW' to update the display and see results.
 Also try 'time' or 'ls'.
-There are more commands, but see current problems.
+There are more commands, like 'dance' for drones.

+###Infos:
 Commands and APIs have access to global and sandboxed environment,
 global gets overwritten with sandboxed.
 Sandboxed environment is what user can access through the virtual systems,